2009 South American Rugby Championship "A"

-The 2009 South American Rugby Championship was the 31st edition of the two tiered competition of the leading national Rugby Union teams in South America.
+The 2009 South American Rugby Championship was the 31st edition of the two tiered competition of the leading national rugby union teams in South America.

-The first phase of division A doubled as Round 3A of 2011 Rugby World Cup - Americas qualification for everyone but Paraguay.
-For this reason matches against Paraguay did not count in World Cup standings.
+The first phase of division A doubled as round 3A of 2011 Rugby World Cup - Americas qualification for everyone but Paraguay.
+For this reason, matches against Paraguay did not count in the World Cup standings.
 The first two of the first phase was admitted to the second phase, keeping the results of their match, with Argentina (holder).